What is Generative AI, and How Will It Disrupt Society?

 Humanity stands on the brink of a new technological revolution.
 It is poised to harness the full potential of AI and machine learning, allowing us to automate many tasks and systems, revolutionise communication, and conserve time and money in our daily lives.

 Many are concerned that this could be the harbinger of a world full of robot overlords which would rob the human race of its free will.
 But what about those who will create those machines?
-In fact, some argue that in developing AI, we are creating a tool to enhance human cognition, giving us new means to think, invent and explore the universe rather than enslave humanity.
+In fact, as a futurist, I believe that in developing AI, we are creating a tool to enhance human cognition, giving us new means to think, invent and explore the universe rather than enslave humanity, although there are certainly some major challenges to overcome.

 Let's explore what generative AI is, where it currently stands, and where it could potentially take us in the next years.